explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 As a further mitigation, user agents are expected to implement an availability gating mechanism.
 Resources on an allowlist of well-known, widely-used assets (for example, popular AI model weights from recognized model hubs) are unconditionally eligible for cross-origin disclosure.
 For all other resources, user agents should only confirm a file's presence once it has been observed on a minimum number of distinct origins, ensuring that resources unique to a small number of sites are not disclosed.
 When a resource does not meet this threshold, the user agent returns a `NotFoundError` `DOMException` regardless of whether the file is present in COS, making the COS storage state indistinguishable from absence.

+User agents may additionally apply **GREASE'ing** ([Generate Random Extensions And Sustain Extensibility](https://tools.ietf.org/html/draft-ietf-tls-grease)): occasionally returning a `NotFoundError` `DOMException` even when a file passes the availability gating check, introducing noise that makes probing unreliable.
+This technique is used similarly in [UA Client Hints](https://wicg.github.io/ua-client-hints/#grease).
+User agents must not GREASE responses for very large files (such as gigabyte-scale AI model weights) where a spurious false negative would force the caller to perform a full re-download, imposing a significant bandwidth cost on the user.

 ## 04. How do the features in your specification deal with sensitive information?

 The API does not allow arbitrary file discovery.